KimikaTeorikoa/python-notes-tccm/contents/printing.md

 Another important keyword is `file`, which specifies the output stream.
 The argument must be a file object, generated with the `open` function.
-Note that it should be writtable.
+Note that it should be writable.
 The default value is `sys.stdout`, which is the standard output stream.

 ```{exercise}